 Treatment of Missing Lateral Incisor in Baby & Permanent Teeth

 The treatment of missing baby teeth lateral incisor is not necessary.
 If the existing teeth are in good condition and there are no other issues such as crowding in the jaw or soft tissue problems, then this missing tooth may have no effect on your child’s oral health.
 However, when your child grows up, they may need dental treatment because when a lateral incisor in baby teeth is missing, the permanent lateral incisor is also found to be missing.
-In the case of congenitally missing permanent tooth, the treatment options for correcting it include:
+In the case of congenitally missing permanent teeth, the treatment options include correcting it by orthodontic treatment or getting a fake tooth.

 - Orthodontic treatment: your orthodontist can close the space with orthodontic treatment or widen the space of the missing permanent tooth for implant placement.